karlkemistersheppard/KarlKemister-Sheppard_T1A2/README.md

 **Blog** containers have two-element features using box-shadow and colour changes with :hover effects.
 In addition, each blog container class has an additional button inside each that will be linked to individual HTML documents that are also styled within the current theme style, and within these blogs, pages will be an img for each blog.

+**External Pages** Website links to both Coder Academy Bootcamp info site if viewers are interested to learn more.
+And an additional link to codecademy online learning profile for learning about additions focus learnings external to bootcamp.

+**Working Contact Submit Page** Website has a interactive contact page that directly links to thir party server that pushes the email to the address i have selected to they can get in contact via email.

 **Last** feature is the inclusion of the contact form which allows the user to simply fill in the required fields to send a direct email from the site to the owner of the website.